FAQ for Appellants

 - specific grounds for appeal,

-- the appellant's reasons in support of the relief requested.
+- the appellant's reasons in support of the grounds identified and outcome requested.

-Also, you must sign either the Notice of Appeal or the Appeal Information Checklist (or both).
+Also, you must either sign the Notice of Appeal or email it from your university email address (if applicable).

 - How much time do I have to submit my Notice of Appeal?
 Can I request an extension?

 You have five business days from the date of your decision letter to submit your appeal materials.
-We rarely grant appeal deadline extensions, but you may request an extension by emailing either your disciplinary officer or the director of the office.
+You may request an extension by emailing the Director of the Office for Student Conflict Resolution, but extensions are rarely granted.

 - What happens to the sanctions while my appeal is still being processed?

 No contact directives are effective immediately.
 But unless otherwise noted, we do not implement your other sanctions until the appeals process is concluded.
-If your case is not appealed, then the sanctions take effect when the appeal deadline passes.
-If your case is appealed, then any sanctions take effect when the appeal body issues its final decision (assuming any sanctions remain at that time).
+If your case is not appealed, then the sanctions will be imposed when the appeal deadline passes (with the effective dates noted in your decision letter, if applicable).
+If your case is appealed, then any sanctions will be imposed when the appeal body issues its final decision (assuming any sanctions remain at that time).

 - Who will hear my appeal?

-If your case was decided by a Disciplinary Officer or the Residence Hall Judicial Council and you were sanctioned with a University Reprimand, University Censure, or Internal Conduct Probation, then your appeal will be heard by the Director of the Office for Student Conflict Resolution.
+If your case was decided by a Case Coordinator or the Residence Hall Judicial Commission, then your appeal will be heard by the Director of the Office for Student Conflict Resolution.

-If your case was decided by the Director of the Office for Student Conflict Resolution, then your appeal will be heard by the appropriate Subcommittee on Student Conduct.
+If your case was decided by the Director of the Office for Student Conflict Resolution, then your appeal will be heard by the Senate Committee on Student Discipline.

-If your case was decided by a Subcommittee on Student Conduct, then your appeal will be heard by the Senate Committee on Student Discipline.
+If your case was decided by one of the subcommittees on student conduct, then your appeal will be heard by the Senate Committee on Student Discipline.

 - What are the possible outcomes of an appeal decision?